niclaszll/kubernetes-quickstarter/README.md

 You will be prompted to save and name the key.

 ```
 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/USER/.ssh/id_rsa):
 ```

 This will generate two files, by default called `id_rsa` and `id_rsa.pub`.
 Next, copy and paste the contents of the .pub file, typically `id_rsa.pub`, into the SSH key content field in the `Add SSH Key` section under your [DigitalOcean account security settings](https://cloud.digitalocean.com/account/security).
-For more information, see [DigitalOcean Docs](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/).
+For more information, see the [DigitalOcean Docs](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/).

 To use your own domain, you first need to add it to your DigitalOcean account and [update your domain’s NS records to point to DigitalOcean’s name servers](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
-After that change the domains under `terraform/setup/kubernetes/ingress.yaml` from *.priobike-demo.de to your own domain.
+After that change the domains under `terraform/setup/kubernetes/ingress.yaml` from \*.priobike-demo.de to your own domain.
 Later, the necessary A-records are automatically created via [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to point the domain to the load balancer.

-**Terraform**
+### Setup Terraform

 You first need to [create a Personal Access Token in DigitalOcean](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
 Terraform will use your DigitalOcean Personal Access Token to communicate with the DigitalOcean API and manage resources in your account. **Don’t share this key with others, and keep it out of scripts and version control!** Export your DigitalOcean Personal Access Token to an environment variable called `DO_PAT`.
 This will make using it in subsequent commands easier and keep it separate from your code: